ajeetraina/swagstore/README.md

 # Requirements

-This example uses features in Docker 17.05 CE Edge.
+This example uses features in Docker 20.10.14 release.
 Install this version to run the example.

 # Building and Running the AtSea Shop